notmuch/notmuch/doc/man1/notmuch-dump.rst

             characters.
 Note also that tags with spaces will not be correctly restored with this format.

+    ``--include=(config|tags)``

+    Control what kind of metadata is included in the output.

+      **config**

+	Output configuration data stored in the database.
+Each line starts with "#@ ", followed by a space seperated key-value pair.
+Both key and value are hex encoded if needed.

+      **tags**

+	Output per-message metadata, namely tags.
+See *format* above for description of the output.

+      The default is to include both tags and configuration information

     ``--output=``\ <filename>
         Write output to given file instead of stdout.